turingschool/front-end-curriculum/lessons/module-1/dev-skills-pseudocoding.md

 It's harder than you think, but we're going to break it down and help furnish you with skills you can lean on as you are learning!

 It helps to think about your code as a series of instructions for a well-meaning but VERY LITERAL and kind of foolish robot.

-If you had to explain to a robot how to make a peanut butter sandwich, what instructions would you need to give it?
-Watch the following video to get an idea of the level of detail we have to get into in our pseudocode:

-<center><iframe width="560" height="315" src="https://www.youtube.com/embed/FN2RM-CHkuI?start=9" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

 ### Cool, but what about when it's a coding problem?